bigfoothq/clada/proj/comp/fs-ops/doc/ABSTRACT.md

 ## Overview

-The fs-ops component is the primary executor for file system operations in clada.
-It receives parsed CladaAction objects from the nesl-action-parser and performs the requested file system operations, returning standardized results that include success status, operation-specific data, and detailed error information when operations fail.
+The fs-ops component is the primary executor for file system operations in loaf.
+It receives parsed LoafAction objects from the nesl-action-parser and performs the requested file system operations, returning standardized results that include success status, operation-specific data, and detailed error information when operations fail.

 The component handles all file-related NESL actions including file creation, editing, deletion, and reading, as well as directory operations and search functionality.
 It automatically handles common scenarios like creating parent directories for new files and provides detailed error messages that help the LLM understand why operations failed.